-If your goal is to find and connect with your audience, get more leads, and grow your business, one of the most effective things you can do is host a virtual event.
+If your goal is to find and connect with your audience, get more leads, and grow your business, one of the most effective things you can do is host a on demand virtual events.

 In the past year, the number of organisations embracing virtual events such as webinars and seminars has increased exponentially— from corporate offices looking for smarter collaboration, to the entertainment industry finding creative ways to broadcast events to an at-home audience.

 The benefits of virtual events are clear, but when it comes to live broadcasting vs pre-recorded or on-demand, what is the best option for your business?
 We unpack the three best broadcasting options for your next event, including the benefits and disadvantages of each.

 If you’re looking for the most natural broadcasting option that encourages interaction between you and your audience, live broadcasting might be the right choice for your next event.
 This doesn’t mean that it’s the right choice every time—live broadcasting doesn’t leave much room for error.
 Let’s have a closer look at the benefits of live broadcasting.

 When an event is broadcast live, it gives an unparalleled opportunity for audience engagement.
 With features such as live chat and Q&A sessions, your attendees can interact with you and each other, which helps improve engagement and build trust.
 Whether it’s a product launch, internal training, a marketing webinar or a company all-hands, live broadcasting or live streaming as it is also known, is the closest you’ll come to replicating the experience of an in-person event.

 The best virtual event platforms will offer live Q&A sessions, voting and polling.
 This is especially important if your event is a strata meeting, virtual or hybrid annual general meeting (AGM), webinar or investor update.
 Live Q&A and voting sessions contribute to more informed and collaborative discussions and help you to gauge a better understanding of your audience.